AionSystem/SOVEREIGN-TRACE-PROTOCOL/DATA-PROCESSING-AGREEMENT.md

 Business and Human Rights.
 This interest has been weighed against individual data subject rights and does not override them.

+**Blockchain anchoring legitimate interest:** The publication of Merkle roots of SHA‑256 hashes to public blockchains (Bitcoin, Hedera, Ethereum, Stellar) serves the public interest in permanent, censorship‑resistant proof of record integrity.
+No personal data is published to blockchains; only aggregated, one‑way hashes.

 ---

 ## ARTICLE 4 — DATA SUBJECT RIGHTS